The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 That’s it!
 These potatoes are ready to enjoy right away!

-• Fridge: Store in the fridge in an air-tight container for up to a week.
+• Fridge: Store in the fridge in an airtight container for up to one week.

 • Freezer: You can also freeze them for up to 6 months!